Home

 Published on

-Mar 2024
+Oct 2024

 Understanding live transcription

-In a nutshell, live transcription operates by capturing audio input from sources like microphones or streaming services, processing the audio using Automatic Speech Recognition (ASR) and Natural Language Processing (NLP) technology, and providing a near-instant, continuous stream of transcribed text as the speaker talks.
+In a nutshell, live transcription operates by capturing audio input from sources like microphones or streaming services, processing the audio using Automatic Speech Recognition (ASR) and Natural Language Processing (NLP) technology, and providing a near-instant, continuous stream of transcribed text as the speaker talk.

 Speech recognition & NLP